Tonkapug/Tonkapug.github.io/README.md

 ### Instructions for installing Add-ons:

 <ul>
     <li>Open Settings and go to Add-Ons.
-Then select "Install from repository"</li>
+Then choose "Install from repository"</li>
     <li>Select the "The 709Repo"</li>
     <li>Go into the "Program add-ons" section in the repo, and you'll find the 709 add-ons.
 From there, install the 709Wizard to access my builds.</li>
 </ul>